tbending/SWIFT/doc/RTD/source/LightCones/lightcone_healpix_maps.rst

 MPI rank has a large amount of updates buffered then all pending updates will be applied to the pixel data.

+For gas particles, the HEALPix maps are smoothed using a projected version of the same kernel used for the hydro calculations.
+Other particle types are not smoothed.

 The code writes one output file for each spherical shell.
 In MPI mode all ranks write to the same file using parallel HDF5.
 If maps of multiple quantities are being made they will be written to a single